-Once we designed and implanted our Reliability-Centered Maintenance program we can see that failures still remain in our equipment, some failures are unplanned and other are planned but our RCM plan is not able to avoid.
+Once we designed and implanted our Reliability-Centered Maintenance program we can see that failures still remain in our equipment, some failures are unplanned and others are planned but our RCM plan is not able to avoid.
 What can we do?

 The solution is to perform a Root Cause Analysis - RCA that allows us to know the root cause of failures, so we can avoid the cause and prevent the failure occurs again.
-Exactly RCA is a process to isolate factors to produce a failure and determine optimal actions to ensure the failure is not being repeated over again.
+Exactly RCA is a process to isolate factors to produce failure and determine optimal actions to ensure the failure is not being repeated over again.

-Several techniques can be used to perform Root Cause Analysis, from the easiest 5 Whys, of Lean Manufacturing methodology, that can be applied by the machine operators, to much complex techniques such as Events and Causal Charting, Change Analysis, Fishbone (Ishikawa) Diagrams, Fault Tree Analysis (FTA) or Failure Modes and Effects Analysis (FMEA) completed with interviews and tests.
+Several techniques can be used to perform Root Cause Analysis, from the easiest 5 Whys, of Lean Manufacturing methodology, that can be applied by the machine operators, to many complex techniques such as Events and Causal Charting, Change Analysis, Fishbone (Ishikawa) Diagrams, Fault Tree Analysis (FTA) or Failure Modes and Effects Analysis (FMEA) completed with interviews and tests.

-Whatever the methodology, an effective process must meet the following criteria: define the problem, establish relationships between cause and problem, present evidences, explain how to prevent recurrence of the problem, assess measures and facilitate the writing of result reports.
+Whatever the methodology, an effective process must meet the following criteria: define the problem, establish relationships between cause and problem, present evidence, explain how to prevent recurrence of the problem, assess measures and facilitate the writing of result reports.
 Methodologies listed before not always provide an acceptable response to these criteria, so the results are unsatisfactory.

-Dean L. Gano, inventor of Apollo RCA, proposes an evolution of this methodology in his last book RealityCharting – Seven Steps to Effective Problem-Solving and Strategies for Personal Success, it is based in seven steps:
+Dean L. Gano, the inventor of Apollo RCA, proposes an evolution of this methodology in his last book RealityCharting – Seven Steps to Effective Problem-Solving and Strategies for Personal Success, it is based in seven steps:

 2. Determine the causal relationships.
 When we have identified the problem, we must identify a minimum of two causes, one of which should be an Action and other a Condition.
-In each cause we must identify new causes or a reason to conclude the analysis line.
+In each cause, we must identify new causes or a reason to conclude the analysis line.

 3. Provide a graphical representation.
 To draw a graphic chart to show the logic succession of events and causes, it does easier to find relations among them.